You shall know the truth and the truth shall set you free

 HOW MANY ANGELS ARE THERE, AND IS IT POSSIBLE TO FIT CUTE LITTLE ‘CHERUBS’ INTO GOD’S DESCRIPTION OF THE ANGELS?

-The prophet Isaiah proclaimed God’s pronouncement concerning Himself and His “multitude” of angelic armies, “’To whom will you liken Me, or to whom shall I be equal?’ asks the Holy One.
+The prophet Isaiah proclaimed God’s announcement concerning Himself and His “multitude” of angelic armies, “’To whom will you liken Me, or to whom shall I be equal?’ asks the Holy One.
 ‘Lift up your eyes on high and see Who has created these things.
-Who brings out their [angelical] host by number; He calls them all by name.
+Who brings out their [angelical] host by number; Who calls them all by name?
 By the greatness of His might and the strength of His power; not one is overlooked,’” (Isa.
 40:25-26.)

 According to this passage, God counts the angels meticulously, and therefore, He created them individually.
-He knows every angel warrior by name, and He calls and care fore each one individually.
+He knows every angel by name, (both the warriors and the messengers,) and He calls and care for each one individually.

 Jesus said in Mt.
-26:52-53, “Put away your sword, for… do you think that I cannot now pray to My Father, and He will provide Me with more than twelve legions of angels?”
-Most Bible scholars believe Jesus referred to more than 72,000 angels!
+26:52-53, “Put away your sword, for… do you not think that I cannot now pray to My Father, and He will provide Me with more than twelve legions of angels?”
+It is said Jesus referred to more than 72,000 angels!

 HOW CAN WE KNOW THAT GOD CREATED ALL THE ANGELS AND THAT THEY ARE NOT GODS?

-The Spirit Filled Bible explains, “Jesus is the firstborn of all creation, [meaning God Himself lived long before creation, as He has no creator or genealogy, and everything that exists came into being through Him,] because, among Hebrews, the firstborn son was especially favored by his parents.
-He inherited the leadership of the family and a double portion of the property upon his father’s death.
-To give more explicit proof of Jesus’ role as “the firstborn of all creation,” Paul depicts Him as Mediator [between man and God,] Agent, [of salvation and redemption,] and Goal of all things.
-This includes declaring His authority, [as Creator of the universe] above all negative cosmic powers [or Satan and his demons,] which are also subjects of His creation, although they fell from their first [perfect] estate.
-Paul’s reference point is Gen. 1, [where Jesus Christ, Creator of the universe and the Holy Spirit were active in the Genesis creation here on earth.]
+The Spirit Filled Bible states, “Jesus is the firstborn of all creation...
+[This means, God existed long before His creation; He has no creator or genealogy, and everything that exists came into existence through Him.
+However, when He became a Man to atone for our sins,] as in Hebrew custom, Jesus became the “firstborn [son” from all the human, believing, born again children of God, who would follow Jesus as His disciples.
+He] was especially favored, and thus inherited the leadership of the family… To give more explicit proof of Jesus’ role as “the firstborn of all creation,” Paul depicts Him as Mediator [between man and God,] Agent, [of salvation, redemption and blessing,] and [the heavenly] Goal of all things.
+This includes declaring His authority [as Creator of the universe] over [Satan and his demons,] which are also subjects of His creation, although they fell from their first [perfect] estate.
+Paul’s reference point is Gen. 1, [where Jesus Christ, Creator of the universe, was active in the Genesis creation here on earth.]”

+Moreover, all God’s holy angels must worship Jesus!
+(Heb.
+1:6.)
 When John, in Rev. 22:8-9, wanted to worship the angel, the angel said, “See that you do not do that.
-For I am your fellow servant... [you serve God in the physical realm and I serve Him in the spiritual world,] worship God.”
+For I am your fellow servant... [you serve God in the physical realm and I serve Him in the spiritual world,] worship God.
+[Worship Jesus.]”

 DO HUMANS BECOME ANGELS WHEN THEY DIE; WATCHING OVER THEIR LOVED ONES FROM HEAVEN?

-The Lord Jesus Christ Himself declared that angels are not dead people who lived ‘good’ lives on earth; innocent little children who died and supposedly became cupids, dead Roman Catholic ‘saints;’ ‘sweet,’ ‘good,’ or ‘holy’ people living on earth, or even the Scripturally born again human spirits of deceased believers, who are already residing in heaven with Jesus, (Lu.
+The Lord Jesus Christ declared that angels are not dead people who lived ‘good’ lives on earth; innocent little children who died and supposedly became cupids, dead Roman Catholic ‘saints;’ ‘sweet,’ ‘good,’ or ‘holy’ people living on earth, human ministers of the Bible, or even the Scripturally born again human spirits of deceased believers, who are already residing in heaven with Jesus, (Lu.
 20:34-36; Mt.
 25:41.)

 God created the angels as a totally different species from humankind.
-While humans are living on earth, they have to remain in their physical bodies, and ALL of them are “lower than the angels” on God’s creation-scale, (Heb.
+While humans are living on earth, they must remain in their physical bodies, and all of them are “lower than the angels” on God’s creation-scale, (Heb.
 1:7,14; 2:6-7.)
 This means, holy angels are citizens of the ‘higher or spiritual plane’ and therefore, they are of a different ‘substance’ than physical human beings, who are citizens of the ‘lower world’ here on earth.
-As a result, God, the only Creator, created all the spiritual ‘lights’ or angels first.
-Then, He focussed on making humanity as the crown of His physical creation here on earth to manage all the animals, insects, trees, plants, etc.
+As a result, Jesus, the only Creator God, created all the spiritual ‘lights’ or angels first.
+Then, He focussed on making humanity as the crown of His physical creation here on earth to manage all the animals, insects, trees, plants, etcetera.

 Neither living humans nor the human spirits of departed people can become angels; and angels can never become human beings or human spirits.
-However, when born again believers of the Lord Jesus Christ die, their departed human spirits become “like angels” in heaven.
-This means that in heaven, the departed, disembodied human spirits of sincerely born again believers have become citizens of the ‘upper’ or spiritual world, and thus they became ‘equal to angels,’ being on the same spiritual level as the angels before the throne of God, (Mt.
+However, when born again believers of the Lord Jesus Christ die, their departed human spirits (1 Ths.
+5:23) become “like angels” in heaven.
+This means that in heaven, the departed, disembodied human spirits of sincerely born again believers have become citizens of the ‘upper world’ or spirit world, and thus they became ‘equal to angels,’ being on the same spiritual level as the angels before the throne of God, (Mt.
 22:30; Lu.
 20:36.)

 Disobedient people who died without ever accepting, and following the Lord Jesus Christ as their personal Lord and Savior, will remain disembodied human spirits entombed in eternal hell until the “second resurrection,” (the resurrection of those who will not live with God in heaven,) to face the Great White-throne judgment of God, (Jn.
 1:12-13; Mt.
 25:41; Lu.
 16:24; Rev. 20:11-15.)